hyperledger/fabric/docs/source/ledger/ledger.md

 within blocks, is established when blocks are first created by a Hyperledger Fabric component called the **ordering service**.

-Each block's header includes a hash of the block's transactions, as well a copy of the hash of the prior block's header.
+Each block's header includes a hash of the block's transactions, as well as a copy of the hash of the prior block's header.
 In this way, all transactions on the ledger are sequenced and cryptographically linked together.
 This hashing and linking makes the ledger data very secure.
 Even if one node hosting the ledger